UpenTech/Mathematics/README.md

 Quadratic Equation when represted graphically gives us a parabola.

 ### About Project
 I wanted to try-out a mathematical project using Python and thought of this one.
-I'm a novice so, don't expect this project to be something big and intuitive.
+I'm a novice so, keep yourself off from high expectation.